quang29122k3/TillDawn/README.md

    - Search for a book: Enter the book title, author, or genre into the search bar and click Search to find matching books.
    - Google API books: can search for a book in the google api library
    - Change user information: click on the image on the left-corner in ther interface and user can change their information.
+   - Has a game tictactoe with 2 level
+   - Book Ranking: Shows the top 10 most borrowed books available, you can borrow books from them.
+   - Saved Books: Save books pinned to the available books table, you can unpin them here.
+   - Request: includes 2 fields: subject and request content, and sends to admin.
+This includes the request table, and the search bar for request id or topic.

 **2. In admin interface:**